jmatysczak/DotNETPOCs/README.md

 Example of how to proxy an interface and handle a method call.

 #### SortingAndPagingPerformance
 Various implementations of sorting and paging a list.
+I wanted to implement a priority queue backed by a binary heap and see the run time numbers.